Learnosity/learnosity-sdk-php/README.md

 ## Installation
-Installation should be as simple as possible, note that as of `v0.8` there is a dependency on a PHP5 polyfill so it's recommended to use [Compose].
+Installation should be as simple as possible, note that as of `v0.8` there is a dependency on a PHP5 polyfill so it's recommended to use [Composer].

 ### Composer